Offlie History, Family Crest & Coats of Arms

 The surname Offlie was first found in Hertfordshire at Offley, a civil parish that includes the main village Great Offley.
 Little Offley is a small hamlet lying 1½ miles north-west of Great Offley.
 Collectively, this ancient Saxon settlement dates back to 944-6 when it was first listed as Offanlege.
 By the Domesday Book of 1086, the villages were known as Offelei.
 The place name literally means "woodland clearing of a man called Offa," from the Old English personal name + "leah."
 Another source claims "this place received its name from King Offa (died 796), who is said to have died here."

-Important Dates for the Offlie family
+Early History of the Offlie family

 This web page shows only a small excerpt of our Offlie research.
 Another 89 words (6 lines of text) covering the years 1716, 1666, 1716, 1582, 1547, 1556, 1649, 1708, 1742 and 1829 are included under the topic Early Offlie History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Offlie include Offley, Offlie, Offly, Offaly, Offally, Offalie and others.

 Early Notables of the Offlie family (pre 1700)